nleonidov/Disco-Donuts/README.md

 #### PostMVP

 - Alternate interface where the order would be fully customizable
-- Storing ingredients when supply runs low after 'x' amount of coffee/donuts has been used.
+- Storing ingredients when supply runs low after 'x' amount of coffee/donuts has been sold.

 ## Project Schedule